HackBulgaria/AngularJS-1/day5/promises/bootstrap/README.md

   * `reject(data)` - it throws an error if the promise is not in "clean" state, otherwise it sets the promise state to `REJECTED`, sets the rejected data (`_rejectData`) and invokes each of the promise's fail callbacks with the data passed as argument.
 6. Define object literal called `Q`.
 It should has the following methods:
   * `defer` returns new deferred object.
   * `all` - accepts a list of promises and returns a new promise.
-The new promise would be resolved once all deferreds passed as arguments are resolved.
+The new promise would be resolved once all promises passed as arguments are resolved.
   * `when(data)` - the method creates new deferred object, returns its promise and resolves the deferred object with the passed data.

 In order to test your implementation run the sample form-validation app.